 Five Payment Strategies for Business Growth

 Processing customer payments is one of a company’s most important operational tasks since it generates income.
-Payment technology not only streamlines processing, but also improves cash flow, and meets customers’ increasing demand for faster, more secure transactions.
+Payment technology not only streamlines processing but also improves cash flow.
+Further, these solutions meet consumers’ and businesses’ increasing demand for faster, more secure transactions.

-These five strategies will help companies gain greater control of payment systems and processes, while enhancing customer satisfaction and growing income.
+These five business payment strategies will help companies gain greater control of payment systems and processes, while enhancing customer satisfaction and growing income.

 According to the Strategic Treasurer 2022 Global Payments survey, 58% of treasury and payments professionals say using multiple systems, including enterprise resource planning (ERP), customer relationship management (CRM), billing, and invoicing, is their primary challenge in managing payments.1

 Twenty percent of companies say regulatory compliance will be among their top three challenges by 2025.2 Merchants and businesses that handle sensitive customer personally identifiable information (PII) and payment information must comply with data protection regulations across multiple jurisdictions.
-This includes ensuring customer data is securely stored and only used for the purposes for which it was collected.
+These standards include ensuring customer data is securely stored and only used for the purposes for which it was collected.

 Technology is becoming more and more advanced.
 But cybercriminals are also becoming more sophisticated and finding new and innovative ways to steal PII and payment data.
 Businesses that aren't careful in how they manage such information can end up losing a lot of money, as well as consumer trust.

 When companies don’t protect payment data, they are subject to regulatory fines and penalties.
 It's also not uncommon for customers to seek legal recourse against companies that mishandle their PII, and these cases often turn into class action lawsuits.
-For example, Target recently reached a $18.5 million settlement from a 2013 data breach in which more than 100 million pieces of credit card and personal information was stolen.
+For example, Target was required to pay $18.5 million in a settlement from the 2013 data breach in which more than 100 million pieces of credit card and personal information were stolen.
 While not all businesses have the same reach or exposure as Target, they aren’t exempt from experiencing the same consequences.

 Safeguarding data is imperative, and it has benefits beyond protecting companies from financial disaster.
 It can also help boost customer confidence.
 When customers know that their information is safe and secure, they're more likely to do business with that company.
 Eighty-one percent of consumers believe the way companies treat their personal information demonstrates how they’re viewed as customers.3

-Word of mouth is one of the leading ways to grow your business.
+Word of mouth (“WOM marketing”) is one of the leading ways to grow your business.
 When customers feel loyal to a brand, they’re more likely to recommend it to friends and family.
+The explosion of social media has expanded WOM marketing’s reach, making it even more powerful.
+Seventy-one percent of respondents in a recent survey referred friends and family to a brand with whom they've had a good interaction on a social platform.9

 If you're looking for a comprehensive payment solution that integrates multiple systems and facilitates company growth, we can help you get there.
 For more information, simply complete a short form and a Synovus Treasury & Payment Solutions Treasury Consultant will contact you with more details.
 You can also stop by one of our local branches.